Common bacterial infections

 For other types of injury that do require medical attention, follow the advice of the clinician that treats you.
 This may include visiting a nurse for regular dressing changes, regularly cleaning the area with salt water or an antiseptic rinse, or taking antibiotics.

-The first symptoms of a skin infection are usually swelling, redness and heat in the affected area.
+The first symptoms of common bacterial infections in the skin are usually swelling, redness and heat in the affected area.
 This is often accompanied by pain, and pus or ‘weeping’ from the wound as the body tries to fight the infection.
 If you believe you have an infected wound you should go to your GP to see if it needs to be treated.

 If an infection is left untreated the symptoms above may worsen, and more serious symptoms may arise.